Product May Have Been Discontinued

 Castor and Pollux Natural Ultramix Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Castor and Pollux Natural Ultramix product line includes six dry dog foods, five claimed to meet AAFCO nutrient profiles for adult maintenance and one recipe for growth.
+The Castor and Pollux Natural Ultramix product line includes 1 dry dog food, a recipe claimed to meet AAFCO nutrient guidelines for adult maintenance.

 Dry Dog Food